sujirou/MIT_6.S191_DeepLearningLabs/sagbot/README.md

-gotta make a shit to put all the shit in that don't belong to any other shit already created i.e., **sagbot**
+gotta make a shit big enough to put all the shit in that don't belong to any other shit already created i.e., **sagbot**